What is the first-line treatment for retrobulbar haemorrhage?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-Mannitol is an osmotic diuretic that helps to rapidly lower intraocular pressure by drawing fluid out of the eye and into the bloodstream, thus reducing swelling in the orbit.
-Acetazolamide, a carbonic anhydrase inhibitor, further decreases the production of intraocular fluid, aiding in the reduction of intraocular pressure.
-Dexamethasone, a corticosteroid, is utilized to reduce inflammation and edema around the affected area.
+Mannitol is an osmotic diuretic that helps reduce intraocular pressure by drawing fluid out of the orbit and into the bloodstream, thereby alleviating the pressure on the optic nerve.
+Acetazolamide, a carbonic anhydrase inhibitor, aids in decreasing the production of ocular fluid, which further assists in lowering intraocular pressure.
+Dexamethasone, a corticosteroid, helps reduce inflammation and can assist in managing any associated tissue swelling or pressure, supporting the healing process and protecting visual function.

 Subscribe